-We would love for you to join us at either of our services.
-We are now worshiping In-Person Services at both 9 a.m. and at 11:00 a.m..
+We would love for you to join us live or via the internet.
+We are now worshiping In-Person Service at 9:30 a.m.
 These services will follow COVID protocols and safety measures.

 A link for the Sunday bulletin is also included.

 If you wish to view our service at a more convenient time, our recorded service is provided towards the bottom of this page.

 Whether you are with us in person, or via an online method, we welcome you to share in the love of Christ as we praise God for His gifts, His guidance, and His continued presence in our lives.

 In Sunday worship, the lector is responsible for reading the first and second lessons and for leading the congregation in reading the Psalm responsively.
 At other services, the duties may vary, but they will always involve reading the Scripture.
 This is one of the most significant parts of any worship service, and it is important to prepare so that you can read well.
 Here are a few tips.